scottnixonjr/devops-notebook/_posts/ec2-metadata-service.md

 # EC2 Metadata Services

 By default, both v1 and v2 are available to use.
+Using v1 you can make GET Http requests, but with v2 sessions you need to make PUT request to create a token.
+Session based requests need to pass the token in a header for get requests.

 ## Service Version 2